edubart/nelua-batteries/README.md

 * `fs` - Cross platform file system library, you can use manage files and directories.
 * `json` - Parse JSON into Nelua records, made in pure Nelua.
 * `nester` - Minimal unit testing framework inspired by [lester](https://github.com/edubart/lester).
+* `inspector` - Function module which receives any value and returns the contents as a string, inspired by [inspect.lua](https://github.com/kikito/inspect.lua/)

 # Examples